hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 }
 ```

-The configuration is split into two tables that are added to any pre-existing
+The configuration is in the table `fw_router` that is added to any pre-existing
 firewall configuration.
-The names of the tables differ from the names that are
+The name of the table should differ from the names that
-usually used by software like, e.g., [docker][docker] or [libvirt][libvirt] so
+are usually used by software like, e.g., [docker][docker] or [libvirt][libvirt]
-(re)starting the firewall configuration does not remove existing firewall
+so (re)starting the firewall configuration does not remove existing firewall
 rules.
 Note that the rules themselves still can interfere with each-other.
 For
 example, packets that are accepted by existing firewall rules can still be
-dropped in these tables.
+dropped in this table.

-The table `fw_router_nat` contains the rules for NAT in one chain.
-The chain
+The table contains the rules for NAT in the chain `postrouting`.
+It contains
-`postrouting` contains the NAT rules for outgoing traffic: its type is `nat`
+the NAT rules for outgoing traffic: its type is `nat` and it is attached to the
-and it is attached to the hook `postrouting`.
-It contains a single rule that
+hook `postrouting`.
+It contains a single rule that changes (`masquerade`) the
-changes (`masquerade`) the source address of outgoing traffic on the external
+source address of outgoing traffic on the external network interface (`oifname
-network interface (`oifname "ext0"`) to match the address of that interface.
+"ext0"`) to match the address of that interface.

-The table `fw_router_filter` contains the rules for filtering in three chains.
+The table contains the rules for filtering in the three chains `input`,
-The chain `input` contains the rules for incoming traffic that is addressed to
+`input_internal` and `forward`.
+The chain `input` contains the rules for
-the node itself: its type is `filter` and it is attached to the hook `input`.
+incoming traffic that is addressed to the node itself: its type is `filter` and
-By default this chain drops all traffic that goes through this chain and is not
+it is attached to the hook `input`.
+By default this chain drops all traffic
-explicitly accepted by a rule in the chain (`policy drop`).
-It contains the
+that goes through this chain and is not explicitly accepted by a rule in the
-following rules:
+chain (`policy drop`).
+It contains the following rules:

 1. The first rule allows all traffic that is already tracked by connection
    tracking (`ct`) and belongs to or is related to an existing connection (`ct